penglezos/lineageos.penglezos.dev/docs/devices/raphael/install.md

 !!! note
     When presented with a screen that says Signature verification failed, click `Continue`.
 It is expected as add-ons aren’t signed with LineageOS’s official key!

+## All set!
+* Once you have installed everything successfully, you can now reboot your device into the OS for the first time!
+* Click the back arrow in the top left of the screen, then `Reboot system now`.

+!!! note
+    The first boot usually takes no longer than 15 minutes, depending on the device.
+If it takes longer, you may have missed a step.